CAD97/fmod-rs/README.md

 If this is not known for the current host, the buildscript will panic, requiring the use of `config.toml` to override the build script link config.

+### Windows Note

+The Windows `.lib` files use a `_vc` decoration.
+The crate expects this to be there and appropriately links to `fmod_vc`/`fmodL_vc` on Windows.

 ## Functionality

 ### Complete

-- Raw bindings to the FMOD C API linking and running.
+- Raw bindings to the FMOD C API linking and running on Windows.
 - Some examples ported to the wrapped API.
 - Thread-safe API.

 ### Planned (Soon™)

-- All examples ported using Rust idiomatic APIs.
+- All FMOD Core examples ported using Rust idiomatic APIs.
-- Test build and lib loading on macOS and Linux.
+- Occasional manual tests that linking/running works on macOS/Linux.

 ### Stretch Goals